 Tess is also an Assistant Priest in the parish of Bampton with Clanfield and is the Vocations Adviser for the University.

 The Chaplain’s room is Nuffield 10, and her email address is email@example.com.

 Dr Matthew Cheung Salisbury is also the National Liturgy and Worship Adviser to the Church of England, and a College Lecturer.
 His academic background is in liturgy and music, in both historical and contemporary contexts.
 He has most recently edited a volume of essays on worship alongside people with dementia.
 Matthew organises and oversees the daily offices and deputises for the Chaplain.
 He is also secretary to the Chapel Committee.

-The Assistant Chaplain’s room is Nuffield 15, and his email is email@example.com.
+The Assistant Chaplain’s email is firstname.lastname@example.org.

 Director of Chapel Music

 Professor Stephen Darlington MBE FRCO is responsible for the musical development of the Chapel Choir and organ scholars.
 He directs and trains the gentlemen, ladies, and boys of the choir for regular services, as well as for tours, recordings and concerts.

 Professor Darlington was for over thirty years the Organist and Director of Music at Christ Church, Oxford.
 He was organ scholar at Christ Church in the early 1970s and held posts in other cathedrals before returning to Oxford in 1985.
 He has been President of the Royal College of Organists, and has been awarded Honorary Membership of the Royal Academy of Music and a lay canonry at Christ Church.
 He has over fifty musical recordings to his credit.